- Sermon Notes

 A. He comes as a deceiver

-- The fact that this horse is white should not surprise us because we know that deception is the key to understanding the Antichrist.
+- The fact that this horse is white should not surprise you because we know that deception is the key to understanding the Antichrist.

-Illus – Back in the days of Western movies it was convenient because the bad guys always wore a black hat.
-And wouldn’t it be helpful if dishonest salespeople always wore a plaid jacket?
+Illus – Back in the days of Western movies the bad guys almost always wore a black hat and the good guys wore a white hat.
+How convenient and how helpful.
+And wouldn’t it be helpful if all the dishonest salespeople always wore a plaid jacket?
+No, that’s not how it is.
+The purpose of deception is to deceive.

 2 Corinthians 11:13-15, Such men are false apostles, deceitful workers, disguising themselves as apostles of Christ.
 No wonder, for even Satan disguises himself as an angel of light.
 Therefore, it is not surprising if his servants also disguise themselves as servants of righteousness, whose end will be according to their deeds.